apal-cyber/project_13/README.md

 ## Cloud network

-This is a collection of Linux Scripts from my Cyber Security boot camp.
+This is a collection of YAML Scripts from my Cyber Security boot camp.

 Most of the scripts are used to configure cloud servers with different  docker containers.